 - Address: 555 S. Howes Street Fort Collins, CO 80523-6004

 Set the stage for a positive experience from the very beginning by staying in contact with your new employee from the moment they accept the job offer to ensure the following items are completed prior to the employee’s start date.

 - Background Check

 - Pre-employment background checks are completed for most new hires.
-To request a background check for your employee please submit a request during the hiring proposal in TMS or through Oracle depending on the employee type.
+To request a background check for your employee please submit a request during the hiring proposal in the talent management system (called TMS) or through Oracle depending on the employee type.
 Please contact the Records unit If you have questions about whether or not your employee requires a background check.

 - Offer Letter